nexmo-se/real-time-stats-video/README.md

 npm install
 ```

-Using this method, you can import `vonage-video-effects` like so:
+Using this method, you can import `vonage-real-time-stats` like so:

 ```ts
 import * as  from '';